Home > Procycling

 Paris-Nice

-Paris-Nice is an annual stage race that takes place over eight days in March.
+Paris-Nice is an annual stage race over eight days in March.
 The race starts in Paris and finishes in Nice on the Mediterranean coast.

 In recent years, Paris-Nice has been a key race on the UCI WorldTour calendar, attracting some of the best teams and riders in the world.
 The race provides a tough early-season test for the GC contenders, with its hilly stages and often unpredictable weather conditions.